Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlInstanceDatabase.md

 ```

 ### -Collation
-The collation of the Azure SQL Managed Database collation to use.
+The collation of the Azure SQL Instance Database collation to use.

 ```yaml
 Type: String